 Trucking as an indicator

 Trucking has been considered a leading indicator of the economy for years.
-I remember when I was a young dispatcher, my older brother, a Wall Street money manager, claimed he could count trucks on the George Washington Bridge as a gauge of the health of the economy and indicator of early trends.
+When I was a young dispatcher, my older brother, a Wall Street money manager, claimed he could count trucks on the George Washington Bridge as a gauge of the health of the economy and indicator of early trends.

-I’ve been in trucking all my life, I started as a fleet driver for a fleet owner, became an owner-operator, dispatched drivers for 10+ years, and then held senior level management positions for almost 20 years.
-Even after all this experience, the data I am seeing as CEO of Stay Metrics is changing my longtime paradigm.
+I’ve worked in trucking all my life.
+I started as a fleet driver for a fleet owner, became an owner-operator, dispatched drivers for 10+ years, and then held senior level management positions for almost 20 years.
+Even after all this experience, the data I see as CEO of Stay Metrics is changing my longtime paradigm.
 If I’m right, we are going to be able to look at trucking as an indicator not just of early economic trends but also of overall labor trends.